MileHacker Logo

 • Explore the El Prado neighborhood on foot.

-• Wander through local markets like Mercado de Barranquilla (Gran Central de Abastos).
+• Wander through markets in the area such as Mercado de Barranquilla (Gran Central de Abastos).
 This offers a culturally enriching experience for free.

 Transportation Savings